jasonATindiecentive/dadevelopertest/README.md

 - Test using browser and PostMan
 - Set up git repository, deployment keys

-The whole thing took about 5 hours.
+The whole thing took about 5 hours over Monday and Tuesday night of this week.

 I spent about 3 hours writing the code and testing with the remainder of the time setting up the DEV environment, documenting everything, and writing this readme.